motigra/self/rig.md

 Switching between PC/Mac, requires 3 operations:
  - 2x switch input source on monitor (via shortcut physical button)
  - switch usb selection on A/B switch

+_Note: Both machines are connected to a simple 1GBPS ethernet switch and have WiFi for backup._

 ```mermaid
 flowchart BT